dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Key decisions driven by spreadsheet:**
 ```
-If >20% of apps have PCI/HIPAA data (Question 34) → Isolated compliance subscriptions
+If >20% of apps have PCI/HIPAA data (Question 34) â†’ Isolated compliance subscriptions
-If >30% of apps are public-facing (Question 16) → Application Gateway or Front Door
+If >30% of apps are public-facing (Question 16) â†’ Application Gateway or Front Door
-If >50% of apps are high-criticality (Question 4) → Multi-region design
+If >50% of apps are high-criticality (Question 4) â†’ Multi-region design
-If dependency count >100 connections (Question 12) → Hub-and-spoke mandatory
+If dependency count >100 connections (Question 12) â†’ Hub-and-spoke mandatory
 ```

 **Week 2: Azure Governance Setup**